JetBrains/kotlin-web-site/docs/topics/sam-with-receiver-plugin.md

 The *sam-with-receiver* compiler plugin makes the first parameter of the annotated Java "single abstract method" (SAM) interface method a receiver in Kotlin.
-This conversion only works when the SAM interface is passed as a Kotlin lambda, both for SAM adapters and SAM constructors (see the [documentation](java-interop.md#sam-conversions) for more details).
+This conversion only works when the SAM interface is passed as a Kotlin lambda, both for SAM adapters and SAM constructors (see the [SAM conversions documentation](java-interop.md#sam-conversions) for more details).

 Here is an example: